Return of prodigal: BJP s VP Mukul Roy back in TMC-fold | Politics

 Even before the formal entry of Mukul Roy, BJPs national Vice President into Trinamool Congress, BJP leaders reacted angrily to the desertion.

-BJP leader Dilip Ghosh reacting to news of Mukul Roys re-entry into Trinamool Congress, said he was not sure the party would lose anything from the move given that he was unsure whether we gained anything from Roys entry three- and-half years back.
+BJP leader Dilip Ghosh reacting to news of Mukul Roys re-entry into Trinamool Congress, told reporters he was not sure the party would lose anything from the move given that he was unsure whether we gained anything from Roys entry three-and-half years back.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)